- 15 of the world’s top engineering and technology talent honoured with medals and trophies for services to the industry.

 Through his work on process improvement with Six Sigma and Design for Six Sigma, and his contributions on the promotion of excellence, he has improved the quality of life on a global scale.

-Dr Chowdhury said: “I am deeply honored to receive this international award in recognition of my services and accomplishments in the manufacturing industry.
+Dr Chowdhury said: “I am deeply honoured to receive this international award in recognition of my services and accomplishments in the manufacturing industry.

 To know that my work has contributed to the improvement of manufacturing processes, quality and the subsequent benefit to society is very humbling.
 I hope it inspires other young manufacturing engineers to continue to drive forward change in the sector.”